 - She oversees and supports the Undergraduate Peer Advising Program.
 Students provide help and guidance to one another to learn about the variety of opportunities available to them, and how to make the most of their time at UBC.

-- She coordinates and leads a monthly workshop, Applying to Graduate Programs.
+- She coordinates and leads a monthly workshop, Applying to Graduate and Professional Programs.
 This monthly meeting de-mystifies the process of applying to graduate programs and provides support to students as they define their goals and complete their applications.
+All students are welcome to attend.

 - In 2017-2018, along with support from the Faculty of Arts, the Student Career centre and Arts Co-op, she rolled out a trial program, Beyond Linked-In: Curating a Professional Presence, for guiding students in the development of e-portfolios through a series of six hands-on workshops.
 She is developing a second phase of this project to roll out in 2018-2019.